apache/activemq-artemis/RELEASING.md

 The [examples repo](https://github.com/apache/activemq-artemis-examples) should be updated to reflect the new release and development versions.

-Take a fresh clone of the repo and run the provided script, then check the results and push.
+Take a fresh clone of the repo, check out the development branch, and run the provided script, then check the results and push.

 ```
 git clone https://gitbox.apache.org/repos/asf/activemq-artemis-examples.git

 cd activemq-artemis-examples
+git checkout development
 ./scripts/release/update-branch-versions.sh <release-version> <new-main-snapshot-version>"
 ```